By Mark Russinovich and Thomas Garnier

 A simple configuration xml file looks like this:

 The configuration file contains a schemaversion attribute on the Sysmon tag.
 This version is independent from the Sysmon binary version and allows the parsing of older configuration files.
 You can get the current schema version by using the “-? config” command line.
+Configuration entries are directly under the Sysmon tag and filters are under the EventFiltering tag.

-Each event has its own rule tag:
+Each event has its own filter tag under EventFiltering:

 |2||FileCreateTime||File creation time|